openwallet-foundation/credo-ts-ext/README.md

   <a href="#license">License</a>
 </p>

-Credo Extensions is an extension repo to [Credo](https://github.com/openwallet-foundation/credo-ts.git) (AFJ).
+Credo Extensions is an extension repo to [Credo](https://github.com/openwallet-foundation/credo-ts.git).
 It hosts libraries built on top of Credo that don't necessarily belong to the core of the project.
-Example extension libraries include React Hooks for AFJ and a REST API wrapper.
+Example extension libraries include React Hooks for Credo and a REST API wrapper.

-If you're just getting started the [AFJ repo](https://github.com/openwallet-foundation/credo-ts.git) is probably the place to start.
+If you're just getting started the [Credo repo](https://github.com/openwallet-foundation/credo-ts.git) is probably the place to start.

 ## Packages